Admissions

 International Baccalaureate (IB) Program

 The College recognizes, for advanced standing credit, higher-level (HL) examinations passed with grades of 6 or 7.
 No credit is granted for standard-level (SL) examinations.
 Official reports must be submitted to the Undergraduate Admissions Processing Center for review.
-See the chart below for details on creditable IB results (8 points per approved examination).
+See the chart below for details on creditable IB results (8 credits per approved examination).

 Maturity Certificate Examinations